Kasim Muhammad Taqi al-Sahlani

 Kasim Muhammad Taqi al-Sahlani (1949 – 21 June 2009) was an Iraqi politician.
 He was a member of the National Assembly of Iraq and was the head of the parliamentary bloc of the Islamic Dawa Party - Iraq Organisation, the fifth largest party within the ruling United Iraqi Alliance coalition.
-Further, he was a member of the National Assembly's Foreign Affairs Committee.
+Furthermore, he was a member of the National Assembly's Foreign Affairs Committee.

 Biography

 Al-Sahlani was born in Maysan in 1949.
 His Father Mohammad Taqi Ali al-Sahlani was the Chief Administrator of the Maysan Governorate.
 Kasim al-Sahlani graduated from the Maysan Teaching Institute in 1969 and became a primary school teacher in Baghdad.
 Whilst teaching he also studied at the Al-Mustansiriya University.
 He graduated with a BA in Counselling, Guidance and Psychology.

 In 1979 Al-Sahlani left Iraq for the USA where he studied for his PhD in Psychology at the University of Pittsburgh.
 Al-Sahlani was unable to complete his PhD though, as he was pursued and harassed incessantly by members of the Baathist regime (Mokabaraat), and forced to abandon his studies.
 The next few years saw him travel to many countries before finally settling in the UK where he became an important figure in the Iraqi opposition to Saddam's regime.